Just Berry Plants

 Pest and Disease Management

-Monitor for common peach pests such as aphids, peach twig borer, and peach tree borer.
+Monitor for common peach pests, including aphids, peach twig borer, and peach tree borer.
 Use integrated pest management techniques and consider spraying in early spring to control overwintering pests.

 Agricultural Neem Oil or Effective Microorganisms (EM Control ) will assist in either prevention or after the fact.
 If you already have aphids or mites, wash the vine down with a harsh hosing, and when dry, spray with Neem oil or EM Control.
-Peach trees need regular spraying before the onset of fruit and immediately after buds turn to small fruit.
-Continue organic spraying regularly for good-quality peaches.
+Peach trees require regular spraying before the onset of fruit and immediately after the buds have developed into small fruit.
+Continue regular organic spraying for high-quality peaches.

 Thinning Fruit